PiwikPRO/PPMS-PublicDocs/glossary.rst

         List of :term:`visitor` :term:`attributes<attribute>` that are publicly available via Audience Manager API.

         .. note::
-            It is still necessary to identify the :term:`user` with his :term:`analytics ID` to access this information.
+            It is still necessary to identify the :term:`visitor` with his :term:`analytics ID` to access this information.

     Audience
         Named set of :term:`attribute` conditions used to define a group of :term:`visitors<visitors>` matching them.